 The SKA will be built with cutting-edge technology and innovations developed during the design phase that offer a unique opportunity for Canadian industry to secure construction contracts, including the Canadian-designed multi-million dollar SKA1-Mid correlator.
 Under the current agreement among the project partners, up to 70% of a partner’s contribution to construction costs will be spent domestically.
-Canadian industries will therefore benefit directly from investment in the SKA from SKA construction tender and procurement, which will start in 2021.
+Canadian industries will therefore benefit directly from investment in the SKA from SKA construction tender and procurement, started in 2021.

 The digital economy relies on processing and transmitting vast amounts of data both quickly and cheaply, and Canada’s major technological contributions to the SKA address these challenges.
 These innovations are at very high technology readiness levels (TRLs), suitable for early commercialization by Canadian companies:

 Digital Signal Processing

 The NRC-developed TALON-DX digital processing board harnesses advances in reprogrammable chips and optical interconnects to provide an unmatched combination of data rates and processing power at very low power consumption.
 A recent commercial assessment of this technology by Doyletech Corporation suggests that more than thirty Canadian companies are positioned to exploit this technology across multiple sectors, from telecommunications and industrial, to automotive, to consumer electronics, to aerospace & defence, to data processing & storage and others like medical imaging, and its global market value will reach US$18 billion by 2025.